 Using online services like SkypeGrabber, the attacker can retrieve your IP while using Skype – even if they are not on your Skype list.
 It only needs a few more clicks to use one of the online DDoS providers to block your internet connection and get you disconnected from the poker provider to steal your Buy-In.

 Microsoft released a beta version to secure the Skype IP: -→ Skype Beta Plugs IP Resolver Privacy Leak.

 There seems to be a working patch that is easier to use without installing the TOR proxy program: Skype Resolvers Blocker.

-We do not just offer an additional service and extra benefits with the best Skrill cashback for our clients, but also care about our client’s safety with additional Skrill help.
-We strictly recommend having a backup connection and either not use Skype while playing poker or to use a decent Proxy connection configured with your firewall like the following example provided by us:
+We offer an additional service and extra benefits with the best Skrill cashback for our clients and care about our client’s safety with additional Skrill help.
+We strictly recommend having a backup connection and either not use Skype while playing poker or using a decent Proxy connection configured with your firewall like the following example provided by us:

 - Sign out at Skype

 - Go to Skype Tools → Connection Options